 You may find a bug in R if:

 - The R session terminates unexpectedly, or there is a segmentation fault, it might be a bug in R, unless you have written your own call to compiled code or an internal function (via

 .Internal).
 The error may look like this:

 ## *** caught segfault *** ## address (nil), cause 'memory not mapped'

 - If the code does not do what the documentation says it should, then either the code or the documentation is wrong.
 Report either of which needs to be fixed.

 At times the code that is written is very complicated, has numerous package and file dependencies, has many function calls, etc..
 In such scenarios it is quite common that the code throws an error and you are not able to solve it.
 You may tend to think that there is a bug that needs to be reported.
 Before doing so, try to produce a minimum working example of the code for the section where the error occurred.
-Add only those package and files which are required by that section, and see if the error appears still.
+Add only those packages and files which are required by that section, and see if the error still appears.
 Using this approach shall solve most of the errors.

-Search on R-devel email list for messages with keywords related to your possible bug.
+Search on the R-devel mailing list for messages with keywords related to your possible bug.
 If you find some related messages then read them to see if they clarify whether or not it is a bug.
 If you do not find any related messages, then please post a new message to R-devel.
 Your message should include (1) a brief description of the bug including current and expected behavior, (2) a minimal reproducible example.

 3.2 What condition might not be a bug?